Howard Wiseman's scholarly publications on Arthurian and related topics

 Book Review: The Dates for Gildas and Badon in Cambro-Latin Compositions: Their Competence and Craftsmanship by David Howlett

-The Heroic Age is a fully peer-reviewed academic journal intended for professionals, students and independent scholars, focussing on North-western Europe during the early medieval period (from the late 4th through 11th centuries).
+The Heroic Age was the name of a fully peer-reviewed academic journal intended for professionals, students and independent scholars, focussing on North-western Europe during the early medieval period (from the late 4th through 11th centuries).
+It is now called The Journal of Early Medieval Northwestern Europe

 The Historicity and Historiography of Arthur: A critical review of King Arthur: Myth-Making and History by N. Higham, and The Reign of Arthur: From History to Legend by C. Gidlow